ualberta-mueller-group/MCGS/docs/development-notes.md

 ## `random_table` Class
 A `random_table` is constructed with two arguments: `n_positions`, and `seed`, specifying how many positions (i.e. stones in a strip game) are represented in the table, and the seed for the random numbers in the table.
-A seed of 0 seeds the table with the current time (in ms) since the system clock's epoch.
+0 is an invalid seed.

 A `random_table` is indexed via the `get_zobrist_val()` template method, by a pair of integral values, (`position`, and `color`), returning a `hash_t`. `color` can